 This tool could be very useful for dyslexic children.
-In addition you could couple the use of Wolfram Alpha with software designed to support people with learning difficulties. (http://lab.clcworld.net/clc_star/clc_star.html).
-It allows users to set up preferences for how they want pages presented to them.
+In addition you could couple the use of Wolfram Alpha with software designed to support people with learning difficulties. (http://lab.clcworld.net/ clc_star/clc_star.html).
+This software allows users to set up preferences for how they want pages presented to them.
 Features include the ability to enlarge images, change font size, foreground/background colour and style, enhance the cursor focus indicator, adjust line and word spacing, disable stylesheets, and background images.

 No worries!
-Even if your little angels are able to surreptitiously type a dodgy word like 'sex' into the search box, unlike other search engines, they won't be assaulted by countless images you'd much rather they didn't see!
+Even if your little horrors are able to surreptitiously type a dodgy word like 'sex' into the search box, unlike other search engines, they won't be assaulted by countless images you'd much rather they didn't see!

-- Experiment with the alternative searches underneath the search box e.g. Image Input and Data Input. - Play games e.g. who can find the Latin name for ten animals first? - Check out the little 'fun' questions that pop out of the left hand side of the screen just click on them for the answers - Compile a Wolfram Alpha quiz with questions such as "How much do a million pennies weigh?" (use all the pop up questions on the left of the screen)
+- Experiment with the alternative searches underneath the search box e.g. Image Input and Data Input. - Play games e.g. who can find the Latin name for ten animals? - Compile a Wolfram Alpha quiz with questions such as "How much do a million pennies weigh?" (use all the pop up questions on the left of the screen)